Rocky Hata: All Japan Pro Wrestling (1973-1975)

-American Excursion (1975-1977)
+American excursion (1975-1977)

 As is tradition in Japan, Hata was sent on a learning excursion to the United States in early 1975 to gain experience.
-After originally spending a brief period in NWA Tri-State, Hata then went to Championship Wrestling from Florida where he engaged in singles and tag matches with the likes of Dutch Mantell, Doug Somers, Eddie Graham, Jimmy Golden, Billy Robinson, Mike George, Mark Lewin, & Hiro Matsuda.
-In the mid-1976, Hata then briefly went to Georgia Championship Wrestling having matches with Jos Leduc & Ray Stevens.
+After originally spending a brief period in NWA Tri-State, Hata then went to Championship Wrestling from Florida where he engaged in singles and tag matches with the likes of Dutch Mantell, Doug Somers, Eddie Graham, Jimmy Golden, Billy Robinson, Mike George, Mark Lewin, and Hiro Matsuda.
+In the mid-1976, Hata then briefly went to Georgia Championship Wrestling having matches with Jos Leduc and Ray Stevens.

-By the fall, Hata went to Missouri with the St. Louis Wrestling Club & Central States Wrestling.
+By the fall, Hata went to Missouri with the St. Louis Wrestling Club and Central States Wrestling.
 On September 11, Hata got his first title shot when he challenged Bob Backlund for the NWA Missouri Heavyweight Championship but came up short.
-Hata then formed a successful tag team with Bob Brown with Hata winning his first title when he & Brown defeated Pat O'Connor & Harley Race for the Central States version of the NWA World Tag Team Championship on December 17.
-Hata & Brown would lose the titles back to O'Connor & Race sometime in January 1977 only to reclaim them for a second time on January 16.
-Hata & Brown held the belts for over a month before dropping them to Akio Sato & Ted Oates on February 25.
-Hata would then finish up back in CWF having matches with the likes of The Brisco Brothers, Mike Graham, Gino Hernandez, Hiro Matsuda, & Jos Leduc.
+Hata then formed a successful tag team with Bob Brown with Hata winning his first title when he and Brown defeated Pat O'Connor and Harley Race for the Central States version of the NWA World Tag Team Championship on December 17.
+Hata and Brown would lose the titles back to O'Connor and Race sometime in January 1977 only to reclaim them for a second time on January 16.
+Hata and Brown held the belts for over a month before dropping them to Akio Sato and Ted Oates on February 25.
+Hata would then finish up back in CWF having matches with the likes of The Brisco Brothers, Mike Graham, Gino Hernandez, Hiro Matsuda, and Jos Leduc.

-Return to All Japan (1977-1986)
+Return to All Japan Pro Wrestling (1977-1986)

-Hata returned to All Japan on May 27 teaming with Jumbo Tsuruta to defeat Baron Von Raschke & Mario Milano.
-After a few matches back, Hata began using the name Rocky Hata and began receiving a small push teaming with Tsuruta & Baba while having matches with the likes of Kevin Sullivan, Don Muraco, Dick Murdoch, Bobo Brazil, Ken Patera, & Mil Mascaras.
-By the summer, Hata began teaming with the young up and coming Genichiro Tenryu and the two challenged Great Kojika & Motoshi Okuma for the All Asia Tag Team Championship in a two-out-of-three-falls match on September 7 but the match went to a sixty-minute time limit draw with both teams tied one fall.
-In the fall, Hata & Tenryu entered the first World's Strongest Tag Determination League tournament but placed in eighth with 1 point as they went to a 45-minute draw against Mighty Inoue & Akihisa Takachiho.
+Hata returned to All Japan on May 27 teaming with Jumbo Tsuruta to defeat Baron Von Raschke and Mario Milano.
+After a few matches back, Hata began using the name Rocky Hata and began receiving a small push teaming with Tsuruta and Baba while having matches with the likes of Kevin Sullivan, Don Muraco, Dick Murdoch, Bobo Brazil, Ken Patera, and Mil Mascaras.
+By the summer, Hata began teaming with the young up and coming Genichiro Tenryu and the two challenged Great Kojika and Motoshi Okuma for the All Asia Tag Team Championship in a two-out-of-three-falls match on September 7 but the match went to a sixty-minute time limit draw with both teams tied one fall.
+In the fall, Hata and Tenryu entered the first World's Strongest Tag Determination League tournament but placed in eighth with 1 point as they went to a 45-minute draw against Mighty Inoue and Akihisa Takachiho.